FZambia/reborn/readme.md

 ```

 Available sources are `top`, `ask`, `show`, `new`, `best` - make subscriptions on those you are interested in using web interface and set score you like to filter entries by.

+You can create custom providers and loader for it.
+Reborn has HTTP API that allows to upload new entries for provider subscriptions.
+More details soon.

 ### Telegram notifications